 Getting a credit card can be exciting, but you need to choose wisely and apply with care.
-Find out about choosing the right card for you, and how to make a successful application without damaging your credit score.
+Find out about choosing the right card for you, and how to make a successful application without damaging your credit rating.

 Choosing a credit card – what to look out for

 Choosing a credit card can mean digesting a lot of information and numbers – it’s much easier if you know what to look for.
-Here are the key points and what they mean.

 Look at the APR